Skip to Content

 Once you hire a solicitation criminal attorney in Manassas, we start by reviewing your case file and outlining what you can expect at each court appearance.
 Many people feel uncertain about court timelines and next steps after an arrest.
 We explain each part of the process—from arraignment to pretrial hearings—so you know how your defense will progress.

-If you face solicitation charges in the City of Manassas, your case will likely begin in Manassas City General District Court on Tower Street.
+If you face solicitation charges in the City of Manassas, your case will likely begin in Manassas City General District Court on Lee Avenue.
 Local courts tend to move quickly, so early action positions you to pursue all available legal options.
 Understanding local court rules and schedules helps you stay prepared as your case moves forward.

 Local Nuances: Navigating Manassas Solicitation Charges